 This serves ME 480 Control Systems and Mechatronics Design and Analysis.
 Six benches are each equipped with a rotational servomechanism, computer, programmable logic controller, digital storage oscilloscope, multimeter, power supply, pulse-width modulated amplifier, function generator, and an electronics workstation on which both analog and digital circuits are built.
 The system allows for the analysis and evaluation of control algorithms.

-This serves the research needs of Prof. Steven Nesbit.
 The room contains an eight-camera image system and software for studying human motion that was partially funded by a $213,610 National Science Foundation grant.
 This system gives the ability to comprehensively quantify the complex kinematics and kinetics necessary to produce a motion.